BaileyWatkinsCS/Stay-Awake/README.md

 - `running_apps_dialog.py`: Dialog for selecting running applications
 - `utils.py`: Helper functions used across the application
 - `start.bat`: Batch file to start the application without a console window
-- `create_icon.py`: Script to generate the application icon

 ## Building an Executable